ApaeP/dotfiles/README.md

-This repository is used by [Le Wagon](https://www.lewagon.com) students.
+This repository is forked from [Le Wagon](https://www.lewagon.com).

 ## Toolset